- Cartridge vs. Dirt

 The built-in adhesives on the vertical profiles of our screens frames have a foam rubber 3 mm high, able to adapt to the irregularities of a wall built according to current standards.

-- Inner sealing
+- Outer sealing